Lease-to-Own Trucks: Costs, Red Flags, Driver Reviews & Solutions

 • per-mile fees

-These eat away at every good week.
+Taken together, these extras quietly eat away at every good week.

 Lease Purchase vs Buying: Which Makes More Sense?